jackconnolly21/cs109a-spotify/docs/index.md

 Looking at the performance of the network approach based on the three scoring systems, we can see that the model seems to perform best for the RPrec score and NCDG score methods using K=25 seed songs, while the mean clicks required to find a relevant song is best with K=100 seed songs.

 Furthermore, while we do not have access to the official test sets used by Spotify, we can start to see the benefits and drawbacks of the Markov-chain based model.
 The Markov-chain based model seems to perform best (relative to the other metrics) on the RPrec score.
 The best performing Spotify challenge contestant had a score of RPrec = .224 on the official test set, whereas, depending on the K value, our model had a mean RPrec in {0.17,0.28, 0.32, 0.28}.
-This should of course be taken with a grain of salt as our model most likely would not have had the best performance in the challenge, but does signal that it is a reasonably good approach.
+This should, of course, be taken with a grain of salt, as our model most likely would not have had the best performance in the challenge, but does signal that it is a reasonably good approach.

 Moving on to mean NCDG score, which takes into account the actual ranking of importance of the predictions into account, our model falls much closer to the middle of the pack in the RecSys leaderboards (again, this is a tough comparison given that we don't have the test set used in the challenge).
 With scores in the low 0.2 range, (roughly ~60th/110 in the actual challenge) we can start to see the drawbacks of the Markov model.